mlwrogers/cpaas-sandbox/docs/sms/fqa_gsm7vsucs2.md

 ### Sending via API.

-If you are using the API to send messages you can also explicitley select which encoding you want to use by configuring the _encoding_ value (included in teh example below).
+If you are using the API to send messages you can also explicitley select which encoding you want to use by configuring the _encoding_ value (included in the example below).

 Supported **_encoding_** values are:|AUTO|GSM7|UCS2